vitalk/sanevi/README.md

   vim +PlugInstall +qall
   ```

-The following command does the same for your:
+The following command does the same for you:

 ```sh
 sh -c "`curl -fsSL https://raw.github.com/vitalk/sanevi/master/install.sh`"